Charles with Georgian President, Zviad Gamsakhurdia

 Charles was also very pleased to play a part in the release of a new edition of his father’s book, Timeless.
 The book, originally published in 1949, was re-discovered by the author and Georgian enthusiast, Peter Nasmyth in a second-hand bookshop in London.
 Using his extensive contacts, he traced Charles who was able to assist him with some aspects of Peter’s foreword to the new edition as well as taking part in its promotion at The British Georgian Society in London.

 Charles last visited Georgia in 2012 as part of a cultural delegation from Marbella.
-He is now retired and lives with his wife Helena in Las Lomas del Marbella Club, Spain.
+He is succeeded by his wife Helena who lives in Las Lomas del Marbella Club, Spain and his two children, Cristina and Chalva.